-It uses two filters where the typical cold brewer only uses one, has a wool filter as well as a paper filter which creates one of the best cups of cold brew around.
+It uses two filters where the typical cold brewer only uses one: a wool filter as well as a paper filter, which creates one of the best cups of cold brew around.

-What’s cool is that you can either dilute the concentrate with boiling water, for a smooth cup of hot coffee, or with ice water for a refreshing cup of iced coffee.
+The Filtron produces a coffee concentrate, which you dilute before drinking.
+You can either dilute the concentrate with boiling water, for a smooth cup of hot coffee, or with ice water for a refreshing cup of iced coffee.

 How long does it take to start the brew?
-Is there a lot of cleaning involved once I’m finished brewing?
+Is there a lot of cleaning involved once I’m finished brewing (1)?